-Solution 4 – Use Windows Update troubleshooter
+2. Use the Windows Update troubleshooter

 Many users experienced error 0x80245006 while trying to download Windows Updates.
 This problem can prevent you from downloading any new updates and leave your computer vulnerable.

-Windows Update Troubleshooter is a small tool created by Microsoft that can scan your PC and fix many update-related issues.
+This is a small tool created by Microsoft that can scan your PC and fix many update-related issues.
 The tool is simple to use and in order to use it, you just have to download and run it on your PC.

 After running the troubleshooter, check if the problem with Windows Update still persists.

-Solution 5 – Check if the necessary services are running
+4. Check if the necessary services are running

 - Press Windows Key + R and enter services.msc.
 Now press Enter or click OK.